imaidenB/InaHeartbeat/README.md

 > That's what she said.

 This is where both *Doki Doki Literature Club!* and *In a Heartbeat* get their names.
-It is also why me and Dan Salvato much, much prefer saying "DDLC" instead of "Doki Doki."
+It is also why me and many others much, much prefer saying "DDLC" instead of "Doki Doki."

 # Installation
 ## Windows/OSX